Prices are for common consumer SD formats only. Up to 120 minutes per tape.

 DVDs are the easiest way to watch and physically store your memories.
 Simply pop your disc in your player or computer, and you can enjoy those memories!
 However, Video DVDs were not designed as a single file.
 You can't copy a file off a Video DVD and expect it to work on your computer.
 If that's your goal, you should choose an MP4 video file instead.
 MP4 files are great for preserving videos digitally and gives you the ability to share videos online.
 These files will work on a PC, Mac, and Smart TVs.
 MP4 files also allow you to edit your footage to create new memories from old videos!

 A DVD will hold up to 120 minutes of content (standard quality).
 Though it is possible to get more than 2 hours on a DVD, the quality will decrease significantly.
 We recommend splitting longer tapes onto separate DVDs.

 Yes.
 Since we time all your tapes, we know which ones can be combined.
-This will save you money.
-When we combine tapes to a DVD, we discount the price of the additional tapes to $9 each (a $3.95 savings each).
+This may reduce the total number of DVDs which will save you money if you make additional copies.
 The total time must be no more than two hours.

 Sure!
 DVD duplications cost less than creating the originals.
 Each DVD will be printed with your desired title.
 We can also make copies of your files on USB drives.
 Just let us know how many total DVDs or drives you need.

 In general, a two-hour video will require about 4GB of space.
 This can vary depending on your video content and how long the tapes are.
 Typically, VHS and 8mm video tapes when full are about two hours.

 There are two options.
 You can choose a USB thumb drive or Digital Download.
 For the USB drive, we will copy your files to the drive and return it along with your media.
 If you prefer the Digital Download, we will upload your files to a secure location and email you a private link so you can download them to your computer.
 This link is temporary, so be sure to save them to your personal storage.